 A simple wristband could mean the difference between life and death for those engaging in water-based activities.

-Emergency services are often under pressure with not enough resources.
-Innovations that can help alleviate the strain are therefore naturally valuable.
-Springwise has already spotted such devices as this integrated home system that warns of earthquakes and a multi-purpose bench that also functions as an emergency raft.
-Now a GPS-connected wristband can help the coastguard find those in danger in the sea.
+Spotted: Emergency services are often under pressure when they are faced with a lack of resources.
+Innovations that can help alleviate the strain are therefore valuable.
+Springwise has already spotted some of these devices, such as this integrated home system that warns if an earthquake is about to happen, and a multi-purpose bench that also functions as an emergency raft.
+Now a GPS-connected wristband can help coastguards find those who are in danger in the sea.

-Philippe Starck and his team at STARCK have developed a wristband that can transmit the user’s exact location on the beach or the sea to the rescue services in an emergency.
-Dubbed Dial, the wearable technology is waterproof, made of silicone.
+Philippe Starck and his team at STARCK have developed a wristband that can transmit the user’s exact location on the beach or at sea to the rescue services in an emergency.
+Dubbed Dial, the wearable technology is waterproof and made of silicone.
 It has an in-built GPS tracker that enables the tracking of those in danger.
 The band can also adapt to fit the size of any wrist.
-Its lightweight design means that it can be worn everyday without the user noticing, ready to be used in any emergency.
+Its lightweight design means that it can be worn every day without the user noticing, ready to be used in an emergency.

-The Société Nationale de Sauvetage en Mer (SNSM), the French voluntary coastguard organisation, commissioned the company to create this device.
-They were seeking a solution that could accurately track the location of an individual in danger in marine environments.
-In case of emergency, the user would activate the device and alert emergency services to their exact location and situation.
-It could also help to locate children on the beach who are lost from their parents.
-SNSM wanted to reduce the rescue time taken by the coastguard.
-They also sought to diminish the number of false alarms, wasting valuable time and resources of the emergency services.
+The Société Nationale de Sauvetage en Mer (SNSM), the French voluntary coastguard organisation, commissioned STARCK to create the device, seeking a method of accurately tracking the location of an individual in danger in marine environments.
+SNSM wanted to reduce the rescue time taken by the coastguard, as well as to diminish the number of false alarms, wasting valuable time and resources.
+In an emergency, the user can activate the device and alert emergency services to their exact location and situation.
+It could also help parents to locate their lost children on the beach.